-COGS helps you be savvy with regard to your inventory.
-It’s important to keep your COGS low to generate a higher profit.
+COGS helps you be savvy about your inventory.
+It’s important to keep your Costs of goods sold low to generate a higher profit.
 Also, it helps determine inventory expenses for tax reporting.
 You should see what you address as COGS since it lowers your taxes.

 What Is COGS In Accounting?